 On the other hand, this process will take a comparatively large amount of time for a custom website.
 It might be tough and complicated at first as just one tiny mistake can do harm to the whole thing.
 Just like Shopify, you also have to set up some elements in your store such as domain and web hosting or SSL installation, and a suitable web developer needs to be chosen from bunches of those out there.
 It’s very likely that you will also be required to spend time running some tests to see if things all work out.

 There are more than 100 templates in the Shopify theme store and they are also very diverse.
 You can for sure find a theme that matches your needs.
-Themes from Shopify are obviously well-functioned for e-commerce purposes, they are responsive, speed-optimizing, and mobile-friendly.
-But in case you need more than just some basic adjustments, you have to edit a bit of the liquid code, which also calls for technical skills.

 shopify vs own website design